StrangeRanger/bash-style-guide/content/aesthetics.md

 if [[ -f "$file" ]]; then echo "File exists."; fi
 ```

-**Advantage**: Single-line block statements are concise and effective for simple conditions or loops.
+**Advantage**: Single-line block statements are concise and practical for simple conditions or loops.

 /////
 ////
 ///

-### Why Format Block Statements
+### Why Follow These Guidelines

-- **Convention**: This style aligns with common coding conventions and practices in the Bash scripting community, which can help ensure that your code is consistent with widely accepted standards.
-- **Readability**: Placing `then` on the same line as the `if` statement clearly indicates that the subsequent block is conditional on the `if` statement, making the code easier to read and understand at a glance.
+- **Convention**: Adhering to standard formatting practices ensures your code aligns with widely accepted Bash scripting conventions, making it easier for others in the community to understand and collaborate on your work.

 ## Vertical Spacing Guidelines